kvmanohar22/jekyll-now/about.md

 </center>

-I am a third year undergraduate student in the Department of Mathematics enrolled in it's integrated course of Mathematics and Computing at Indian Institute of Technology, Kharagpur.
-I am particularly interested in Machine Learning, more specifically in Deep Learning, Computer Vision and Robotics.
-I'm fascinated by the application of Deep Learning methods in solving problems from domains as varied as Robotics, Computer Vision, Health, Biology and so on.
+I am a fourth year undergraduate student in the Department of Mathematics enrolled in it's integrated course of Mathematics and Computing at Indian Institute of Technology, Kharagpur.
+I am particularly interested in Computer Vision, Autonomous Navigation and Robotics.
 {: style="text-align: justify"}

 I maintain this blog as a medium of expressing myself on my adventures as a learner.
 I am still a learner myself and I found writing stuff as the best way to understand.
-The posts typically would be related to Computer Vision, Deep Learning and Robotics, the fields that I'm most excited about.
+The posts typically would be related to Computer Vision and Robotics, the fields that I'm most excited about.
 {: style="text-align: justify"}